sprangular/sprangular/README.md

 rails generate sprangular:install [AngularModuleName]
 ```

-You can pass the `--copy-templates` flag, if you want all Sprangular's templates copied to the host app's `app/assets/templates` dir.
+You can pass the `--copy-templates` flag if you'd like all of Sprangular's templates copied to the host app's `app/assets/templates` dir.

-The admin is now accessible at http://localhost:3000/spree/admin
+The admin is mounted at http://localhost:3000/spree/admin

 ### Caching